How to Use a Sunscreen Applicator

 • Coaches, sports volunteers, and anyone caring for kids outdoors

 A sunscreen applicator is a refillable tool designed to help spread sunscreen quickly and easily, without getting it all over your hands.
 Some applicators use a soft brush head, while others use sponges or rollers.
-The goal is to make sunscreen application:
+The goal is to make sunscreen application more efficient, more hygienic, less messy, and less frustrating, especially for kids.

 Tools like the SUNNYBOD™ Refillable Sunscreen Brush let you fill the internal canister with your favourite sunscreen, then apply it using the built-in brush.
 No more greasy hands, sticky phones, or lotion-covered car seat buckles.

-Let's be honest, sunscreen can be one of the most challenging family routines, especially if your child:
+Let's be honest, sunscreen can be one of the most challenging family routines, especially if your child doesn't like the feeling of sticky hands, has sensory sensitivities, struggles with the smell or texture of sunscreen, or hates waiting around before play.

 A sunscreen applicator helps by: